tammasloughran/ehfheatwaves/README.md

  * optparse

 Notes:

+IF YOU PUBLISH ANY RESEARCH OR OTHER WORK THAT USES THIS SOFTWARE, PLEASE CITE MYSELF AND THIS GITHUB REPOSITORY IN THE ACKNOWLEDGMENTS SECTION OF YOUR PAPER.
+SEND THE FINAL PRINT AS I WOULD ALSO BE INTERESTD IN READING YOUR WORK TOO.
+THANK YOU.

 You must provide a tasmax file, tasmin file.
 A land sea mask is optional but recommended.
 e.g. python ehfheatwaves.py -x "/direcory/tasmax_\*" -n "/direcory/tasmin_*" -m "/direcory/mask.nc" -d
 Make sure to use quotes if specifying multiple files with wild cards